VisionsOfficial/visionstrust-docs/docs/application/registering-resources/creating-an-offer.md

 ![Offer settings](../../images/offer_settings.png)

+!!! info

-> All the detailed fields that you can edit on this page are defined in the [offer overview](./overview.md) section, feel free to check this out if you're having trouble understanding what a property is for.
+    All the detailed fields that you can edit on this page are defined in the [offer overview](./overview.md) section, feel free to check this out if you're having trouble understanding what a property is for.

 ### Adding resources to your offer